taylorjg/sparkler-game/README.md

 # Description

-Attempt to re-create the JavaScript game created by Dr. Hannah Fry's guest, Seb Lee-Delisle, during the Royal Institution Christmas Lectures 2019 part 2.
+Attempt to re-create the game presented by Dr. Hannah Fry's guest, Seb Lee-Delisle, during the Royal Institution Christmas Lectures 2019, Lecture 2.
 See [clip](https://youtu.be/AJJS80lbpJs?t=560).

 ![Frame from Clip](frame-from-clip.png)